rutuja07091/Merchant-Growth-Analytics-SMB-Churn-Risk-Opportunity-Prioritization/README.md

 **Which merchants are at risk of churn, why are they declining, and what actions should we take next?**

-✅ Output: Merchant segmentation + Opportunity Score ranking + Tableau dashboards + prioritized action list.
+_Output:_ Merchant segmentation + Opportunity Score ranking + Tableau dashboards + prioritized action list.

 **Problem Statement**